 If you’re not sure which one is right for you, we’ll divulge the benefits and setbacks of each right now.

-Skillshare is all about keeping your creativity flowing by enhancing your skills in photography, art, and music, while Brilliant—as their name would suggest—is centered around logic, mathematics, and science.
+Skillshare (see also our comparison of Skillshare and Coursera) is all about keeping your creativity flowing by enhancing your skills in photography, art, and music, while Brilliant—as their name would suggest—is centered around logic, mathematics, and computer science.

 They’re two different experiences with some similarities and some striking contrasts, but how do they stack up against one another?
 Can they really help you break into a new job?
 Let’s find out.

-Skillshare is an online education platform that hosts user-generated courses from experts in their respective fields.
+Skillshare is an online learning platform that hosts user-generated courses from experts in their respective fields.
 While almost anyone can make a Skillshare course, they have guidelines and expectations for their course creators.

 For a low-priced subscription, you can learn hobbyist skills such as piano, guitar, photography, art, and more.